RISE-Dependable-Transport-Systems/ComFASE/README.md

 8. Build the **plexe** project from Omnet++ editor

-9. The configuration steps ends here and now it is possible to run the scenario from running the commands (such as  ``` ./run -u Cmdenv -c Sinusoidal -r 2  ```) from the terminal
+9. The configuration steps ends here and now it is possible to run the scenario from running the commands (such as  ``` ./run -u Cmdenv -c Sinusoidal -r 2  ```) from the terminal in the plexe->examples->platooning_comfase folder

 10. It is also possible to run the campaigns from the python scripts (comfase_run.py) in the plexe->examples->platooning_comfase folder